 \subsection{Decoherence using realistic spectral densities}

-We now examine the relevance of the Gaussian and exponential coherence decay models for realistic molecules immersed in condensed phase environments.
-This is important since the Gaussian decoherence time scale is often employed to quantify electronic decoherence in molecular systems.\cite{schatz2002quantum,shu2023}
+We now examine the relevance of the Gaussian and exponential coherence decay models for electronic decoherence in realistic molecules immersed in condensed phase baths.
+This is important since the Gaussian and exponential decoherence time scale are often employed to quantify electronic decoherence in molecular systems.\cite{schatz2002quantum,shu2023}

 In the condensed phase, the spectral density of molecules has a wide low-frequency component that accounts for interactions with solvent modes.
 In addition, a series of $N$ sharp peaks capture the influence of intramolecular vibrations.
 The total spectral density can be expressed as: